San Francisco Pregnancy, Family and Medical Leave Attorney

 - any qualifying exigency” arising out of a family member’s active duty military status

-Eligibility FMLA/CFRA leave: Employees must (1) work for their employer for at least 12 months; (2) work at a worksite with at least 50 employees, of if there are less than 50 employees, a worksite where the company employs at least 50 employees within a 75 mile radius of the worksite; and (3) worked at least 1,250 hours in the year prior to the day they begin leave.
+Eligibility FMLA/CFRA leave: Employees must (1) work for their employer for at least 12 months; (2) work at a worksite with at least 50 employees, or if there are less than 50 employees, a worksite where the company employs at least 50 employees within a 75 mile radius of the worksite; and (3) worked at least 1,250 hours in the year prior to the day they begin the leave.

-Job and Benefit Protections: While on a protected leave, the employer must maintain the employee’s medical benefits as it would have done if they employee continued working.
+Job and Benefit Protections: While on a protected leave, the employer must maintain the employee’s medical benefits as it would have done if the employee continued working.
 When returning from an FMLA or CFRA leave an employer must, in most circumstances, give the employee the same job or an equivalent position.

 Additional Military Benefits: In 2008, Congress expanded the FMLA to provide up to 26 weeks of leave to spouses, children, parents, or next of kin for a covered service member who is recovering from a serious illness or injury sustained in the line of duty.